Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 The Foreclosure Process in Wisconsin: Timeline and What to Expect

-Wisconsin is a judicial foreclosure state — every foreclosure goes through the circuit court in the county where the property is located.
-Wisconsin's process typically takes 6 to 12 months from the initial complaint to the sheriff's sale.
-Wisconsin has a distinctive feature: a redemption period that begins after the judgment is entered and runs through the period after the sale.
-For most owner-occupied single-family residences, Wisconsin provides a 12-month redemption period from the date of judgment — one of the longest redemption periods of any state.
+Wisconsin is a judicial foreclosure state — every foreclosure goes through the circuit court in the county where the property is located, as required by Wis.
+Stat. § 846.10.
+Wisconsin's process typically takes 6 to 18 months from the initial complaint through the redemption period.
+After the court enters a judgment of foreclosure under § 846.10, Wis.
+Stat. § 846.101 establishes the redemption period.
+For mortgages executed on or after April 27, 2016, the standard redemption is 6 months from the date of judgment (reduced to 3 months if the lender waives deficiency); for mortgages executed before April 27, 2016, the standard is 12 months (6 months with deficiency waiver).
 The homeowner retains possession during this period and can redeem the property by paying the full outstanding debt.

 Wisconsin's combination of a judicial process and an extended redemption period makes it one of the most homeowner-protective foreclosure environments in the Midwest.
 But every protection has a specific window, and the pre-filing period — before the complaint is ever filed — remains the optimal stage for achieving the best outcomes.